Warsaw Shore: Series 19 (2023)

-The nineteenth series of the show was confirmed in June 21, 2023 and began airing on 17 September 2023.
+The nineteenth series of the show was confirmed on June 21, 2023, and began airing on 17 September 2023.
 The series was filmed in Mielno, making this the third series to be filmed there following the sixth series in 2016 and twelfth series in 2019.
 This is the first series to include two new cast members, Iryna "Renatka" Maltseva and Ronaldo „Czarny Polak” Miranda.
 This is also the first series not to include Wiktoria "Jaszczur" Robert, Piotr Nowakowski, Eliasz Zdzitowiecki and Oliwia Dziatkiewicz after their departures the previous season.

 Series 20 (2024)

-The twentieth series of the show was confirmed on September 29, 2023 and began airing on March 17, 2024.
+The twentieth series of the show was confirmed on September 29, 2023, and began airing on March 17, 2024.
 It was filmed between November and December 2023 mainly in Warsaw and also in Łódź.
 This is also the first series not to include Milena Łaszek, Michał Sarnowski and Przemysław "Sequento" Skulski after their departures the previous season.
 The series also featured the return of Jeremiasz "Jez" Szmigiel.
 It will be also the first series to include four new cast members Diana Mościcka, Grzesiek Tomaszewski, Magda Pawińska and Olaf Majewski.
 The series will feature the brief returns of former cast members Damian "Stifler" Zduńczyk, Kasjusz "Don Kasjo" Życiński, Radosław "Diva" Majchrowski, Kamil Jagielski, and original cast member Anna "Mała" Aleksandrzak.